mattermost/mattermost-handbook/operations/workplace/it/hardware-&-software-purchases.md

 ### Prohibited Vendors

 Mattermost and its' staff are prohibited from purchasing products from several organizations or using their products for work purposes.
-This list is available to Mattermost staff here (authentication required): [Prohibited Vendors](https://mattermost.sharepoint.com/:w:/g/Ed0EaDbBpJRDpYDN7e_skpUBhLP8GK1speDtveqTswA_DQ?e=trbOdA)
+This list is available to Mattermost staff (authentication required): [Prohibited Vendors](https://mattermost.sharepoint.com/:w:/g/Ed0EaDbBpJRDpYDN7e_skpUBhLP8GK1speDtveqTswA_DQ?e=trbOdA)